DonovanFitzGerald/house-sales-app/README.md

 # House Sales App

 A house listing management app built with Laravel 12, Blade, Tailwind CSS, Alpine.js, and Breeze.
 This application provides a platform for browsing and managing house listings.
 This project features a responsive design built with Tailwind CSS and powered by Laravel's framework.
-The application supports two user roles: regular users who can browse and administrators who have full CRUD capabilities for managing listings.
+The application supports three user roles: regular users who can browse and place bids, realtors who manage their assigned listings, and administrators who have full CRUD capabilities for managing listings and assigning realtors.

 ## Features